 Bristol-Myers Squibb Company.
 Lexicon entered into a drug target validation agreement with Bristol-Myers Squibb in December 2004.
-Under this agreement, Lexicon developed mice and phenotypic data for certain genes previously requested by Bristol-Myers Squibb under its LexVision agreement, but that Lexicon was not required to deliver thereunder, and certain additional genes requested by Bristol-Myers Squibb.
-The collaboration term under the agreement expires after the final phenotypic data set has been delivered by Lexicon.
+Under this agreement, Lexicon developed mice and phenotypic data for certain genes previously requested by Bristol-Myers Squibb under its LexVision agreement (but that Lexicon was not required to deliver thereunder) and certain additional genes requested by Bristol-Myers Squibb.
+The collaboration term under the agreement expired after the final phenotypic data set was delivered by Lexicon.
 The Company received payments totaling \$5.0 million under the agreement.
-Revenue recognized under this agreement was \$0.2 million, \$1.4 million and \$3.5 million for the years ended December 31, 2007, 2006 and 2005, respectively.
+Revenue recognized under this agreement was none, \$0.2 million and \$1.4 million for the years ended December 31, 2008, 2007 and 2006, respectively.

-Lexicon also entered into separate drug target validation agreements with Bristol-Myers Squibb in January 2006, October 2006 and November 2007, under which Lexicon will develop mice and phenotypic data for certain additional genes requested by Bristol-Myers Squibb under those agreements.
+Lexicon also entered into separate drug target validation agreements with Bristol-Myers Squibb in January 2006, October 2006 and November 2007, under which Lexicon is developing mice and phenotypic data for certain additional genes requested by Bristol-Myers Squibb under those agreements.
 The collaboration term under each of these agreements will expire after the final phenotypic data set has been delivered by Lexicon under that agreement.
-The Company received payments totaling \$4.0 million under these agreements through December 31, 2007.
-Revenue recognized under these agreements was \$1.5 million and \$1.4 million for the years ended December 31, 2007 and 2006, respectively.
+The Company received payments totaling \$4.8 million under these agreements through December 31, 2008.
+Revenue recognized under these agreements was \$1.1 million, \$1.5 million and \$1.4 million for the years ended December 31, 2008, 2007 and 2006, respectively.

 Genentech, Inc. Lexicon entered into a drug target validation agreement with Genentech, Inc. in February 2007.
 Under this agreement, Lexicon developed mice with mutations requested by Genentech.
-The collaboration term under the agreement expires after the final delivery of the selected mice has been performed by Lexicon.
-The Company received payments totaling \$0.9 million under the agreement through December 31, 2007.
-Revenue recognized under this agreement was \$0.9 million for the year ended December 31, 2007.
+The collaboration term under the agreement expired after the final delivery of the selected mice has been performed by Lexicon.
+The Company received payments totaling \$1.0 million under the agreement through December 31, 2008.
+Revenue recognized under this agreement was \$0.1 and \$0.9 million for the years ended December 31, 2008 and 2007, respectively.